rhel-labs/learn-katacoda/crypto-policy/step1.md

 Server public key is 2048 bit
 </pre>

-Client browsers are provided the 2048 bit SSL certificate by the Apache service to encrypt their connection.
+Client browsers are provided the 2048 bit key and SSL certificate by the Apache service to encrypt their connection.